Catholic Pilgrimage Sites Worldwide

 Italy • Europe

-Where the blood of San Gennaro liquefies three times yearly, and the tombs of Doctor Giuseppe Moscati and mystic Don Dolindo Ruotolo draw pilgrims seeking miracles.
+The blood of San Gennaro liquefies three times a year in the cathedral, and St. Giuseppe Moscati and Don Dolindo Ruotolo are buried across the city.

 Nazaré